Fast QR updating methods for statistical applications: Real data applications

 \subsection{Inflation}

 The first application involves predicting the relative change in the consumer price index from the previous quarter, using the full set of regressors listed in Table \ref{tab:US_inflation_data}.
-To explore the effectiveness of the algorithms for modifying the R factor and to assess the performance of the RJ to accurately retrieve the posterior distribution, we employ two different datasets targeting the same response variable.
 The first dataset, referred to as the \qmo small\qmcsp dataset, includes covariates from Table \ref{tab:US_inflation_data}, lagged by one quarter, and is used to predict inflation one quarter ahead.
 The second dataset expands on this by incorporating covariates for lags up to one year prior to the predicted quarter, resulting in a total of $84$ covariates.
-This larger dataset allows for a more comprehensive analysis of how historical data impacts inflation predictions.
-In contrast, the small dataset, with its limited number of covariates, enables a direct comparison of the posterior estimates obtained from the RJ algorithm with those derived from the \qmo exact\qmcsp posterior.
-The exact posterior is calculated through the complete enumeration of alternative models and the computation of the marginal likelihood, which has a closed-form expression.
+In the small dataset the exact posterior is calculated through the complete enumeration of alternative models and the computation of the marginal likelihood, which has a closed-form expression.
 This comparison underscores the effectiveness and accuracy of the RJ algorithm in approximating the true posterior distribution.
-For all methods, the prior hyper-parameters have been selected as recommended in subsection \ref{sec:model_prior_appl} and Appendix \ref{app:prior_hyperparameters}.